openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 And, for the sake of simplicity, it may be desired to just center the 3D model lengthwise such that the couplers/buffers are equidistant from the centerpoint of the model.
 To make this specific case easier, OR now includes the ``ORTSAutoCenter`` parameter.
-When ``ORTSAutoCenter ( 1 )`` is included in the Wagon section of an engine or wagon, OR will inspect the main shape file used by the wagon to determine the exact Z value of CentreOfGravity required to re-center the shape in the simulation.
+When ``ORTSAutoCenter ( 1 )`` is included in the Wagon section of an engine or wagon, OR will use the shape bounding box given by ``ORTSShapeBounds`` or calculated automatically from the shape file to determine the exact Z value of CentreOfGravity required to re-center the shape in the simulation.
 This will overwrite the manually entered Z component of ``CentreOfGravity ( x y z )`` but will not change the X or Y components.
 Should no re-centering be required, none will be applied.

 Some rolling stock will not align correctly when auto-centered.
 As with ``ORTSAutoSize``, this feature should be employed on rolling stock with standard buffers or couplers, and will